Llucmajor

-Llucmajor (/ca/; Lluchmayor) is the largest municipality (in terms of surface area) of the Balearic Island of Mallorca.
+Llucmajor (/ca-ES-IB/, /ca-ES-IB/; Lluchmayor) is the largest municipality (in terms of surface area) of the Balearic Island of Mallorca.

 There are sixteen urban settlements in the municipality, including the town of Llucmajor and the coastal areas of s'Arenal, Cala Blava and Cala Pi.

 Urban settlements

 The population numbers in brackets are from 1 January 2005, and do not include people living outside the settlements, so that the numbers do not total the entire population of the municipality.
 (Source: INE).